Student visa for Malaysia

 Please note that eVAL (Electronic Visa Approval Letter) and SEV (Single Entry Visa) are not the Student Pass (Student Visa).

 The student is responsible for acquiring a student visa as well as paying for the costs.
 Overall, the student visa process costs approximately 1100 MYR depending on student’s home country.
 Please note that the EMGS and UPM processing fees are non-refundable.
 Additional visa fees may occur when applying for a Single Entry Visa, depending on the embassy.
-Please note that Universiti Putra Malaysia makes your application automatically for two semesters (12 months).
-In case the student stays in Malaysia only for one semester, the visa for the second semester must be annulled at the end of the semester.
-In that case half of the EMGS insurance fee (about 200 MYR) can be refunded.
+Additional fees may also occur when cancelling the visa.